zeeguu/data-releases/README.md

 ## About

-Here we publish not-very-regularly MySQL dumps from the Zeeguu project
+Here we publish and plan to store MySQL dumps from the Zeeguu project.

 ## Version Details